 - Noel Mengel, Courier Mail

-When Emma is not on stage or coaching, she can be found writing choral arrangements for choirs and musicians, including John Farnham, Kate Ceberano, Katie Noonan and Glenn Shorrock (Little River Band).
+When Emma is not on stage or coaching, she can be found writing choral arrangements for choirs and musicians, including John Farnham, Kate Ceberano, Katie Noonan, Glenn Shorrock (Little River Band) and Voices Of Birralee.
 She is a passionate advocate for the magical healing qualities of group singing and proudly leads a colourful community choir in Brisbane called Cheep Trill who she considers to be her extended family.

-Emma lives by the sea in Sandgate with her partner and musical collaborator Lucas Clarke and their cheeky adopted groodle Charlie Dickens, who has a penchant for eating socks and undies.
+Emma lives by the sea in Sandgate with her partner and musical collaborator Lucas Clarke, their twins Tilda (Tilly) and Otis, and their cheeky adopted groodle Charlie Dickens, who has a penchant for eating socks and undies.

-Emma lives by the sea in Sandgate with her partner and musical collaborator Lucas Clarke and their cheeky adopted groodle Charlie Dickens, who has a penchant for eating socks and undies.
+Emma lives by the sea in Sandgate with her partner and musical collaborator Lucas Clarke, their twins Tilda (Tilly) and Otis, and their cheeky adopted groodle Charlie Dickens, who has a penchant for eating socks and undies.

 Emma Dean is a jewel in the Australian Music World"